 In this paper, several EU designs of a He-cooled divertor concept with different heat transfer mechanisms are described.
 The designs are based on extrapolations of the materials data and physical boundary conditions from today's knowledge with many factors of uncertainty.
-Nevertheless, results of systematic investigations of the design variants show that they meet a large variety of requirements, e.g. loading conditions (heat flux limit of 10 MW/m, 10 MPa He pressure) and materials and fabrication issues.
-For the divertor designs, the details of the modular finger units, manifolds, and the cassette body will be further studied accompanied by CFD and thermomechanical analyses.
+Nevertheless, results of systematic investigations of the design variants show that they meet a large variety of requirements, e.g. loading conditions (heat flux limit of 10 MW/m2, 10 MPa He pressure) and materials and fabrication issues.
+For the divertor designs, the details of the modular finger units, manifolds, and the cassette body will be further studied, accompanied by CFD and thermomechanical analyses.
 The development of a suitable W alloy as structural material today is the main feasibility issue.
+In addition, irradiation-induced properties of these advanced alloys are also needed.
 Development of the manufacturing technologies for tungsten divertor components will be continued.
-Experimental studies are planned to further verify the results.
-A helium loop is presently is under construction at EFREMOV for high-heat-flux integral tests of divertor mock-ups and to determine the pressure loss and HTC of the cooling unit for the HEMS, HEMJ, and HETS design variants.
+First evaluation of the pressure loss and determination of the HTC within the limits of accuracy of the GPF experiments confirm the tendency of validity of the design and simulation.
+Experimental studies are planned to be carried out to further verify the results.
+A helium loop is presently under construction at EFREMOV for high-heat-flux integral tests of divertor mock-ups and to determine the pressure loss and HTC of the cooling unit for the HEMS, HEMJ, and HETS design variants.
 It is scheduled to be in operation and to yield first test results in 2005.
-An electron beam facility is available there, which allows for the simulation of a high heat load of 10 MW/m at least.
+An electron beam facility is available there, which allows for the simulation of a high heat load of 10 MW/m2 at least.